jdsimcoe/simko/public/articles/making-things.md

 I am excited to share my thoughts and learnings and hopefully we can all grow together.

-I <del>chose Symphony</del> moved to [Harp](http://harpjs.com) for this site's platform because it honors things that I have grown to appreciate, things like Markdown for marking up text, a dead-simple NodeJS web server that auto-builds Sass, LESS, and Coffeescript and an amazing asset pipeline.
+I <del>chose Symphony</del> moved to [Harp](http://harpjs.com) for this site's platform because it honors things that I have grown to appreciate, things like Markdown for marking up text, a dead-simple NodeJS web server that auto-builds Sass, LESS, and CoffeeScript and an amazing asset pipeline.
 I'm excited to explore and push the limits of Harp as I write here and add content over the coming weeks and months.

 Enjoy!